NuVotifier/NuVotifier/docs/usage.md

 First, we will set up all of the Minecraft servers before setting up the head vote receiver.
 For each of the servers, NuVotifier should be configured to bind to an unused port.
 This port must be valid.
-If you have multiple votifiers on the same IP/server, make sure that the port which you are using between NuVotifier instances are different.
-Remember where to find the port number as we will need it later to insert into the vote receiver Bungeecord NuVotifier configuration.
+If you have multiple Votifiers on the same IP/server, make sure that the port which you are using between NuVotifier instances are different.
+Remember the the port number as we will need it later to insert into the proxy NuVotifier configuration.
 In addition to the port number, you will also need the default token - this is the string auto generated by NuVotifier under the `default` key under `tokens`.
-Since we are using proxy forwarding, change `disable-v1-protocol` to true - we will only be using the new NuVotifier votifier protocol within our network (vote receiver -> minecraft server).
+Since we are using proxy forwarding, change `disable-v1-protocol` to true - we will only be using the new NuVotifier protocol within our network (vote receiver -> minecraft server).
 Once all configured, that is all we need to do.
 The rest of the defaults will work.

-Now we will configure the vote receiving NuVotifier Bungeecord server.
+Now we will configure the vote receiving NuVotifier proxy server.
 The port should be configured as described many times above, being a unique port.
 Instead of setting `method` to `pluginMessaging` like above, we will set `method` to `proxy`.
 This will tell NuVotifier that we instead want to proxy the votes